By Hilary Picken | February 26, 2019 | Languages

 3. One size doesn’t fit all

-Words in one language can translate into more or fewer words in another, depending on the sentence structure.
+Translation can affect the sentence length.
 English, for example, is generally a succinct language whereas Italian translations can be up to 20% longer.

-This is an important consideration for any translation looking to be displayed in a confined space such as a question box, a web page H1 header, or an online training module.
+This is an important consideration for any translation that will be placed in a limited space.
+Examples include PowerPoint presentations, titles on websites or forms.
 Tightly packed text, whether on a single page or in graphics, is unlikely to be easily translated.
-Leave some space when you’re creating your document to save headaches later.
+When formatting your text, leave some space when you’re creating your document to avoid having to reformat later.

 4. False friends

-The verb “annoiare” looks like annoy but actually means bore, the verb “morbido” looks like morbid but means soft, “attualmente” looks like actually but in fact means currently.
+The verb “annoiare” looks like annoy but actually means bore.
+Similarly, the verb “morbido” looks like morbid but means soft and “attualmente” may remind you of actually but means currently.
 Other false friends can be avoided by choosing a professional translator to ensure your meaning is translated accurately.

 5. It’s not what you say, it’s the way that you say it.

 It’s often said that communication is 20% verbal language and 80% body language.
-Italians are famous for their use of hand gestures in communication, which aren’t something you will see on paper but might explain why they need more words to explain themselves!
+Italians are famous for their use of hand gestures in communication.
+They aren’t something you will see on paper but might explain why they need more words to explain themselves!

 Get insights, information and offers from The Language Factory.